shyamkuntal/Ranyor-Demo/docs/WORKFLOW.md

-# RENYOR - Application Workflow
+# RANYOR - Application Workflow

-This document outlines the end-to-end workflows of the RENYOR rental marketplace application, covering user lifecycle, item management, and the secure rental process.
+This document outlines the end-to-end workflows of the RANYOR rental marketplace application, covering user lifecycle, item management, and the secure rental process.

 ---